tobysaundersacourt/dog/README.md

 hydrogen_projected_gaussian_basis.py projects onto the orthogonal subspace to the Hydrogen orbitals up to the principal quantum number n then applies the same construction.
 Note that there is weird behavior near the origin.
 This shows the need for PAW, which I'll be including next.

+I'd like to try diagonalization over other Radial Basis Functions.